seed-labs/seed-emulator/examples/06-mini-internet/README.md

 make_service_as(155, [cymru], 105)
 ```

 Now, with the service helper, create some AS to host some services.
 The important ones here are AS154 and AS155, which hosts the reverse DNS (`in-addr.arpa`) and the Cymru IP origin service.
-They will make the traceroute looks prettier in the simulation.
+They will make the traceroute looks prettier in the emulation.

 ## Create DNS infrastructure

 Now, let's proceed to build the DNS infrastructure.
-DNS infrastructure is required for both the reverse DNS and Cymru IP origin service, as well as other zones we are going to host in the simulation.
+DNS infrastructure is required for both the reverse DNS and Cymru IP origin service, as well as other zones we are going to host in the emulation.

 ### Root and TLD NS